JorjaFox/library/_source/_news/2006/ok-weekly.md

 Jorja's four-legged pal, Ali, 10, is a shelter dog herself and is named for the famous boxer Muhammad Ali.
 "She's Ali the boxer, because she's so pretty," Jorja smiled.
 "I've always had a dog in my life.
 I know this is a cliched thing to say, but she's my best friend."

 Jorja's love for animals affects her diet as well.
 "I am a 20-year vegetarian," she said.
 "I eat a lot of grains and vegetables and fruit and soy products.
-I eat a little bit of dairy, especially if I can find it organiv and made in local, humane and free-range conditions."
+I eat a little bit of dairy, especially if I can find it organic and made in local, humane and free-range conditions."

 Still, she does admit to allowing herself "some" splurges.
 "Chocolate, coffee, pizza.
 And beer.
 I could show you my six-pack, which is not like most actresses' six-packs in this town!"